LoganMerchant/author-hub/README.md

 - Apply to Collaborate Modal that includes qualifications
 - Ability to submit Book Cover art and view it

+## Deployed Application

+Application is deployed at https://vast-gorge-54301.herokuapp.com/

 ## Authors and Acknowledgement

 We worked as a team to put together the best possible application in a short amount of time.
 If you have questions about this project, you can find our respectable GitHub accounts as follows:

 - [William Santee](https://github.com/willsan0723)